When Your Dog Goes Blind

 Indoor obstacles abound for a sightless dog

 Yet, the inside of the house was not a safe haven, either.
-She repeatedly ran into door facings and furniture, and most of the time she hit either her face or head with a loud “thwack!”
-I was afraid she might get a concussion, and moved the heaviest offender—a vintage chest—out of the traffic path.
+She repeatedly ran into door frames and furniture, and most of the time she hit either her face or head with a loud “thwack!”
+I was afraid she might suffer a concussion, and so I moved the heaviest offender—a vintage chest—out of the traffic path.

 Time for a diagnosis